SimpleDataLabsInc/prophecy-docs/docs/05-low-code-spark/05-gems/01-source-target/01-file/05-delta.md

 ````

+## SCD3 implementation using delta

+Using the same customer tables as mentioned above, output and configurations for SCD3 merge will look like below.

 :::info
-To checkout more examples on how and when to use merge (SCD1), SCD2, SCD3 write modes using delta with Prophecy [click here](https://www.prophecy.io/blogs/prophecy-with-delta).
+To checkout our blogpost on using delta with Prophecy to build data lakehouse [click here](https://www.prophecy.io/blogs/prophecy-with-delta).
 :::